 Hepatitis C and Liver Cancer

-Hepatitis C virus (HCV) infection is also associated with the development of liver cancer.
-In fact, in Japan, hepatitis C virus is present in up to 75% of people who have liver cancer.
+Hepatitis C virus (HCV) infection is also associated with the development of hepatocellular carcinoma, the most common type of liver cancer.
+In fact, in Japan, hepatitis C virus is present in up to 90% of people who have this type of liver cancer.
 As with hepatitis B virus, the majority of hepatitis C virus patients with liver cancer have associated cirrhosis (liver scarring).
 In several studies of the natural history of hepatitis C, the average time to develop liver cancer after exposure to hepatitis C virus was about 28 years.
-The liver cancer occurred about 8 to 10 years after the development of cirrhosis in these patients with hepatitis C. Up to 2.5% of people with chronic hepatitis C infection will go on to get liver cancer.
+Up to 3% of people with cirrhosis from hepatitis C infection will go on to get liver cancer.

 In hepatitis C virus patients, the risk factors for developing liver cancer include:

-Some earlier studies suggested that hepatitis C virus genotype 1b (a common genotype in the U.S.) may be a risk factor, but more recent studies show conflicting data.
+Some studies suggest that hepatitis C virus genotype 1b (a common genotype in the U.S.) may be a risk factor, but more research needs to be done.

 The way in which hepatitis C virus causes liver cancer is not well understood.
 It is known, however, that cirrhosis from any cause is a risk factor for the development of liver cancer.
 It has been argued, therefore, that hepatitis C virus, which causes cirrhosis of the liver, is an indirect cause of liver cancer.